 Best Pubs in Dublin – Fagans

 A fantastic local, with authentic flower-boxes and a menagerie of people who get one and off the number #16 outside.
 It has a carvery out back for those looking for a basic pub meal, otherwise there is a hum in the air as people chat the afternoon away.
 No music, no fuss – Just good bear in a beautiful old surrounding.
-Its located close to Croke Park if you are going to catch a game or a concert, and is the least likely to find a tourist here given its location.
+Its located close to Croke Park if you are going to catch a game or a concert, and is the least likely to find a tourist here given its location – and so deserves its place on any Dublin Pub Guide.
 Be sure to strike up a conversation with your neighbour, its very friendly.

 Another local pub with a nice vibe and almost guaranteed to be tourist free.
 Its first and foremost a craft Beer Bar with 24 Craft Beer taps and a huge range of Gin & tonic.
 They have a great taster for beers and of course, Irish Whisky.
 Not my thing but the guys behind the bar really know their stuff, and have an amazing attitude.
 The food here is also really good and quite cheap compared to other places on this list.
 Get ready to laugh and enjoy Irish hospitality.